Dr Natasha Mayo

 Mayo completed her PhD in 2004 entitled: An Investigation into the Potential of Ceramics to Expressively Render Flesh and Skin on the Human Form’.
-She was instrumental in establishing the peer reviewed Zelli Porcelain Prize and was awarded the first prize in 2002.
-In 2003 she was the editor of Issue 56 of Ceramics in Society on the subject of contemporary figurative ceramics and is currently reviews editor of Interpreting Ceramics (on-line peer reviewed journal).
-She co-convened the Fragmented Figure conference and adjoining exhibition in 2005 and subsequently devised and created an associated scholarly website.
+She was instrumental in establishing the peer reviewed Zelli Porcelain Prize receiving first prize in 2002.
+In 2003 she was the editor of Issue 56 of Ceramics in Society on the subject of contemporary figurative ceramics and is currently on the review panel of Interpreting Ceramics and Glass (on-line peer reviewed journal).
+She co-convened the Fragmented Figure conference and adjoining exhibition in 2005 and subsequently devised and created its associated scholarly website.

 In 2008 Mayo received the ‘Innovations in Teaching’ award from the Higher education Academy and the JORUM prize for use of film as a pedagogical tool.
 The methodologies employed here were later extended through a number of collaborative initiatives including SIPS (Strategic Insight Project Scheme) to evidence creative strategies of international artists attending the international residency ‘Porcelain Another Way’ Poland, and the study of ethnography in the practice of artists involved in ‘Placement: Ceramics Connections’ exhibition resulting in ‘in conversation’ with curators Dawn Youll and Lowri Davies and attending as chair its associated conference.

-A recipient of HEA Fellowship status, Mayo was awarded HEA funding to co-convene the seminar and associated exhibition ‘Drawing In between: Interdisciplinary Learning Through Drawing’ a field study into the potential of drawing as a fundamental tool in visualizing knowledge (2013).
-The method of ‘Drawing in Conversation’ employed at the event was further extended through collaborative workshops with Chris Glynn at the V&A. The potential of drawing as a conversational and problem-solving tool was most recently examined during a SIPS placement entitled the: Social Potentials of Creative Thinking a collaboration with Valley and Vale Community Arts.
+Awarded HEA funding to co-convene the seminar and associated exhibition ‘Drawing In between: Interdisciplinary Learning Through Drawing’ began a field study into the potential of drawing as a fundamental tool in visualizing knowledge (2013).
+The method of ‘Drawing in Conversation’ employed at this event was further extended through collaborative workshops with colleague Chris Glynn at the V&A. The potential of drawing as a conversational and problem-solving tool was further examined during a further SIPS placement entitled the: Social Potentials of Creative Thinking’ a collaboration between Mayo and Valley and Vale Community Arts.